jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Header comments **SHOULD** be written with text markup to provide user documentation useful both in-file and when using the help and lookfor functions.

-**Rationale:** This increases readability, and makes the code more likely to be found and less likely to be reinvented.
+**Rationale:** This increases readability and makes the code more likely to be found and less likely to be reinvented.

 DO: